ryardley/rxmsg/README.md

 ```

 ### Consumer middleware

+Again, messages come into the system top to bottom.
+Here this would be from an external broker via the top middleware.

 ```typescript
 const consumer = createConsumer( receivesMessagesFromSomewhere, // Step 1 - The first middleware must emit the message.